 He is a board member of Responder Life, a non-profit organization, which helps to equip public safety first responders to lead healthy and productive lives.

 Bob has a military background having served Active Duty and as a Reservist in the United States Air Force.
-He is married, and has four grown children and four grandchildren and enjoys swimming, running, cycling, and other fitness activities and is a competitive triathlete.
+He is married, and has four grown children and seven grandchildren and enjoys swimming, running, and a variety of other fitness activities.

 Some of Bob’s favorite quotes: